 Each year, the Texas Digital Library (TDL) Awards honor individuals and groups that have made outstanding contributions to the advancement of digital libraries.

-New modes of Scholarly Communication increase the visibility and impact of research in advancing knowledge.
-Libraries play a vital role in developing effective models that provide better ways to disseminate scholarly information.
+Scholarly Communication, Institutional Repositories, and the Open Access movement increase the visibility and impact of research in advancing knowledge.
+University faculty and academic libraries play a vital role in developing effective models and projects that create and disseminate academic output.

-The Texas Digital Library (TDL) Scholarly Communications and Excellence in Open Access Award will honor the work of an individual or group in a Texas academic library who has made significant advances in our understanding of the issues surrounding scholarly communications and/or in developing innovative content for dissemination through digital scholarly platforms such as institutional repositories, electronic theses and dissertations, or online open access journals.
+The Texas Digital Library (TDL) Scholarly Communications and Excellence in Open Access Award will honor the work of an individual or group of academics, including faculty and librarians, who have made significant advances in our understanding of the issues surrounding scholarly communications and/or in developing innovative content for dissemination through digital scholarly platforms such as institutional repositories, electronic theses and dissertations, or online open access journals.

-Nominations are open to individuals or groups from Texas academic libraries as well as institutions or groups in partnerships with Texas academic libraries.
-Individuals nominated for this award must have been employed by an academic library at the time the work was created.
+Nominations are open to individuals or groups from Texas universities, including faculty and librarians, as well as institutions or groups in partnerships with Texas academic libraries.
+Individuals nominated for this award must have been employed by a university at the time the work was created.
 Self-nominations are accepted.

 Winners are selected by the TDL Awards Committee and are notified in early spring.
-Award recipients receive one complimentary registration per group/awardee for the 2017 Texas Conference on Digital Libraries (TCDL) in Austin, May 23-25, and be honored at the TCDL Conference Reception.
+Award recipients receive one complimentary registration per for the Texas Conference on Digital Libraries in Austin, and are honored during a special awards session at the conference.

 For questions about the criteria or processes for awards selection, please email email@example.com.